 - the educational and developmental needs of the children are met (section 51).

-This fact sheet provides information for services that propose to, or are operating, a bush kinder located away from the education and care premises.
+This information should be considered by services that propose to, or are operating, a bush kinder located away from the education and care service's premises.
 It should be read in conjunction with the Excursions and regular outings and

 Transporting children fact sheets.